Dejanvuk/Improved-PiggyMetrics-/README.md

 #
-# Changes done to the Piggymetrics app
+# Changes done to the <a href="https://github.com/Dejanvuk/PiggyMetrics-Upgraded">Piggymetrics<a> app to port it to K8
 #

 - Replaced Config service with k8 config-maps